dannguyen/padjo-2017-sql-exam/exam/questions/aggregation.md

 ### B07.
-List the frequency and total amount (in millions) of legislators' expenditures by category, for categories with at least $1M in total amount
+List the frequency and total amount (in millions) of all expenditures by category, for categories with at least $1M in total amount

 List the results in descending order of amount spent.